Amazon X-Ray auto-instrumentation agent for Java - Amazon X-Ray

 Configuration specification

 The following table describes valid values for each property.
 Property names are case sensitive, but their keys are not.
 For properties that can be overridden by environment variables and system properties, the order of priority is always environment variable, then system property, and then configuration file.
-See the Environment Variables for information about properties that you can override.
+For information about properties that you can override, see Environment variables.
 All fields are optional.

 Property name Type Valid values Description Environment variable System property Default